The hands-on lab is part of this learning path

 Being able to code using Java Generics and Lambdas provides you with the ability to create reusable, expressive, and concise Java code.

-This Lab is designed to deepen your Java Generics and Lambdas knowledge.
+This lab is designed to deepen your Java Generics and Lambdas knowledge.
 You will be required to complete the following Java coding exercise:

 - Exercise 1 - DynamicArray: Complete the code required to create a dynamically expanding custom StringArray class.
-This exercise will leverage unit testing through the use of JUnit to confirm the desired behaviour of the custom StringArray class.
+This exercise will leverage unit testing through the use of JUnit to confirm the desired behavior of the custom StringArray class.

 - Exercise 2 - GenericDynamicArray: Complete the code required to generalize the previous exercise, by converting the StringArray class into a generic ObjectArray<T> class.
-This exercise will leverage unit testing through the use of JUnit to confirm the desired behaviour of the custom ObjectArray<T> class.
+This exercise will leverage unit testing through the use of JUnit to confirm the desired behavior of the custom ObjectArray<T> class.

 - Exercise 3 - Lambda: Complete the code required to use Lambdas in different programming contexts:

 - Configuring an addActionListener method on a Swing JButton